-The iPad is a reliable and easy-to-use addition to the cockpit, perfect for charts, moving maps and even in-flight weather.
-But there’s a lot to understand to make sure you’re getting the most out of your investment.
-Over the past few years, we’ve learned a lot through trial and error flying with the iPad in general aviation aircraft, and have assembled our top 12 tips:
+Over the past 18 months I’ve learned a lot through trial and error flying with the iPad in general aviation aircraft, and have assembled my top 12 tips:

 2. Secure it in the cockpit